ChristopherJamesN/ChristopherJamesN.github.io/_posts/2017-09-20-building_a_ruby_gem_to_scrape_rotogrinders_dfs_player_rankings.markdown

 ---
 layout: post
 title:  "Building a Ruby Gem to Scrape Rotogrinders DFS Player Rankings"
-date:   2017-09-20 02:44:29 +0000
+date:   2017-09-19 22:44:30 -0400
 ---

 I recently published my first Ruby Gem.
-You can check it out [here](https://rubygems.org/gems/DFS-player-rankings) as well as the [GitHub repo](https://github.com/ChristopherJamesN/DFS-Player-Rankings-cli-app).
+You can check it out [here](https://rubygems.org/gems/DFS-player-rankings) as well as the [GitHub repo here](https://github.com/ChristopherJamesN/DFS-Player-Rankings-cli-app).

 The gem uses Nokogiri to scrape the top player rankings from Rotogrinders overall grinders rankings page and then provides the user with a command line interface to choose a set of players to drill down more deeply into.
 The CLI then displays that set of players and allows the user to select a specific player to get more information about that player.